Introduction

 Conclusion

-Setting up IRSA allows your microservices to securely interact with AWS services without managing AWS credentials within the pods.
-By annotating your service accounts with the correct IAM role ARNs and ensuring the roles have the required permissions, you can effectively manage access control for your microservices.
-For further assistance, refer to the Raven Documentation or contact support
+Setting up IAM roles/service accounts allows your microservices to securely interact with cloud services without managing credentials within the pods.
+By annotating your service accounts with the correct IAM role ARNs or GCP service account emails and ensuring the roles have the required permissions, you can effectively manage access control for your microservices.
+For further assistance, refer to the Raven Documentation or contact support.